Living With a Chapter 13 Case, Part 1

 Besides your employer, others may learn of your case because of the notices every bankruptcy court must send to creditors.
 If your creditors include family or friends, they will get the notice and know of your case.
 Likewise, the court will send notice of your bankruptcy case to any co-signers on any of your loans or accounts.

-- While You're in Chapter 13, You Still Have to Pay Your Bills
+You Still Have to Pay Your Bills While in Chapter 13

 If you are behind on your child support or alimony payments when you reach the end of your payment plan, the court will not issue you a discharge.